vignesh-jumisa/readme/README.md

 After Jenkins has been installed and started, navigate to http://localhost:8080 (or the public dns if you are on the cloud) to access Jenkins in your browser.

+NOTE: while executing this script as a user data you need to run the entire script as a single script.